-The U-S2TEM Scholars program, a joint initiative between the Global Change and Sustainability Center and the Center for Science and Mathematics Education, is aimed at increasing the number of outstanding and diverse undergraduate students who graduate with degrees in STEM (science, technology, engineering, mathematics) fields that focus on the environment and sustainability.
+The U-S2TEM Scholars program was a joint initiative between the Global Change and Sustainability Center and the Center for Science and Mathematics Education, aimed at increasing the number of outstanding and diverse undergraduate students who graduate with degrees in STEM (science, technology, engineering, mathematics) fields that focus on the environment and sustainability.

-The goal of this project is to increase the number of diverse high-need students entering the University of Utah and obtaining B.S. degrees in environmental science and engineering.
-This goal will be achieved through the following objectives:
+The goal of this project was to increase the number of diverse high-need students entering the University of Utah and obtaining B.S. degrees in environmental science and engineering.

-- Provide scholarships, academic scaffolding, mentoring, professional development, and internship opportunities to academically talented and financially challenged undergraduates to support them throughout their undergraduate training and help launch careers and training beyond graduation.
+- Provided scholarships, academic scaffolding, mentoring, professional development, and internship opportunities to academically talented and financially challenged undergraduates to support them throughout their undergraduate training and help launch careers and training beyond graduation.